Katrine-Marie/PHP-boilerplate2019/README.md

 ## Miscellaneous

+Remember to edit the `<head>` section in the file `/app/views/inc/header.php`.
+Here, you'll want to set icons, SEO meta tags and social media meta tags to their proper values.

 You may want to edit the manifest-file found in `/public/manifest.json` if you want your site to be a PWA.

 It contains default colors, names and icon sources that should be changed to reflect your own (icons should/could be located in `/public/images/icons`).